ngEPL/Mocca/README.en.md

 var result = c.Parse();
 ```

 We have solution for using pure Mocca source file.
-You can find this [here.](http://github.com/ngEPL/Mocca)
+You can find this on [our Wiki.](http://github.com/ngEPL/Mocca)

 License
 ------